babashka/babashka/doc/build.md

 $ script/compile
 ```

-To configure maximum heap size you can use:
+To configure max heap size you can use:

 ```
-$ export BABASHKA_XMX="-J-Xmx4800m"
+$ export BABASHKA_XMX="-J-Xmx6500m"
 ```

+Note: setting the max heap size to a low value can cause the build to crash or
+take long to complete.

 ## Windows